-If you normally serve 4 but only need to serve 2 for a specific meal, simply open the recipe card from your Meal Planner and change the number of servings there.
-This support article will walk you through changing your serving sizes for a particular meal: https://support.realplans.com/hc/en-us/articles/208116686-Adjusting-Serving-Sizes-.
+If you normally cook for 4 but only need to cook for 2 for a specific meal, open the recipe card from your Meal Planner and change the number you cook for there.
+This article explains how to change the number of people you cook for at a specific meal.

-Changing the serving sizes from the recipe card in the Recipe Box by clicking on Actions->Modify ("Edit" from the app) will permanently change the number of servings that this recipe serves and will not change the measurements.
+If you change the number of servings on the recipe card while you are in the Recipe Box, it will permanently change the number of servings that the recipe makes, but it will not change the measurements.
 This can be compared to opening a cookbook and crossing out "Serves 4" and writing in "Serves 2".
 The measurements are not changed.
 The main reason you might want to modify a recipe to change the number of servings permanently is if the recipe says it serves 4 but you found that it made 8 servings for your family.

 If you need assistance, please send us an email at support(at)realplans.com.